List of historical video games

-The historical video game is a video game genre in which stories are based upon historical events, environments, or people.
+The historical video game belongs to a video game genre in which stories are based upon historical events, environments, or people.
 Some historical video games are simulators, which attempt an accurate portrayal of a historical event, civilization or biography, to the degree that the available historical research will allow.
 Other historical video games are fictionalized tales that are based on mythology, legends or a fictional character within a historical setting.

+Panhistorical video games

+Video games that take place across many periods of history.